Group Size: Maximum 20 passengers

 Every overland journey has some long travelling days and today is one of those as we venture deeper into the Namib Desert.
 Your destination is the dune fields that cover the western reaches of the desert.
 Long dusty roads and sparsely populated farmlands offer us an insight into the vastness of rural Namibia.
 From the grasslands in the east to the red dunes of the west the slowly changing landscapes represents the many faces of this desert country.
 Tonight you will camp on the doorstep of the dune fields and fall asleep to the unique calls of the elusive Barking Gecko.
 (BLD)

 Day 6 - Namib Naukluft Area

 Today you will rise early for your drive to the Namib-Naukluft National Park.
 Entering the park just after sunrise and travel through to the famous Dune 45.
 A brisk climb up Dune 45 offers the perfect vantage point to marvel at the changing colours of the desert.
 Once satisfied you descend this famous dune and enjoy a hearty breakfast before catching a 4×4 transfer into Sossusvlei, here you will spend time on foot visiting the pans at Sossusvlei and Deadvlei.
 Tonight empty the red sand from your shoes and spend the night under the magnificent desert stars, knowing that you have spent a full-day enjoying the wonders of this harsh land.
 (BLD)

-Included Highlight: Sesriem Canyon, Hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei.
+Included Highlight: Sunrise hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei.